ClementNerma/Rave/docs/master.md

 ### Typechecking

-It's possible for a template to accept any type that inherits from a class, implements an interface or use a trait:
+It's possible for a template to accept any type that inherits from a class or implements an interface:

 ```rave
 fn takeNum<T extends number> (num: T) {